And what stands behind each route

 YOU PREFER THAT REPRESENTS YOUR PRODUCT.

 In this case, the designs are equal.
 Take Airbnb, for instance — both app versions look like the Olsen sisters:)

 To brainstorm design ideas, you can find inspiration elsewhere.
 The easiest way is to pick a product you absolutely love from the design point of view (famous is better) and just steal get inspired by its visual presence.
 Be it Tinder or Apple Music, you just copy its interface style and then adjust it to your needs.

 Gaining some inspiration to come up with the design doesn’t mean mindless copying and pasting, though.
 To make it work, ensure the future design performs well in your product context.

 The most common pitfall here is trying to be too ‘creative’.
-We are talking about ‘unique’ designs that overwhelm users —because of hard-to-read fonts or ‘a whole new way’ navigation, for instance.
+We are talking about ‘trendy’ things and those ‘unique’ designs that overwhelm users —because of inappropriately used colors (we’ve already explained what influences the dark color choice), hard-to-read fonts or ‘a whole new way’ navigation, for instance.
 There’s absolutely no sense in novel interfaces if users can hardly understand what you’ve meant here or there.

 MVP design is not about being unique or something.
 To make it data-based (not assumption-based), you can rely on big players’ experiences.
 Once you acquire initial users, you can tweak it in accordance with given feedback.